-Storm cell are represented by the projected path of that storm in the immediate future.
+Storm cell are represented by the sicon on the weather precipitation chart.
+They indicate both the present position of a storm and the projected path of that storm in the immediate future.

 Red cones appear with a storm cell icon, and the widest part of each cone points in the direction of the projected path of the storm cell.
 The red lines in each cone indicate where the storm will most likely be in the near future.
 Each line represents 15 minutes.